 Q: What are the benefits of applying agile as part of a data centric strategy?

-A: By applying agile to data centric strategy, we create a process layer which starts and ends as optimized and distributed architecture.
+A: By applying agile to data-centric strategy, we create a process layer that starts and ends as optimized and distributed architecture.
 Planning is a key part of agile and process sequencing is an end result of that planning.
 Once planned, we can continue to iterate until the component is delivered.
 Many case studies have demonstrated how applying agile has made a huge difference in the entire process.

 Q: What organizations are “getting it right” in terms of data centricity?
 Why?

 A: This is a beautiful question to answer.
 My response has more to do with the maturity of certain industries.
-For example, eCommerce is succeeding and as retail integrates more completely with eCommerce, we’re seeing advancements in terms of that industry’s maturity as well.
-Financial services is (for the most part) getting it right from the consumer’s point of view, although their backend systems often need more maturity and alignment.
-Insurance is in the middle of the road when it comes to data centricity, and healthcare is still at the starting gate.
-Obviously, it’s harder to move forward with strict compliance regulations such as HIPPA, PII, PCI and Safe Harbor, so naturally some parts of finance, insurance and healthcare will take more time.
+For example, eCommerce is succeeding.
+As retail integrates more completely with eCommerce, we’re seeing advancements in terms of that industry’s maturity as well.
+Financial services are (for the most part) getting it right from the consumer’s point of view.
+Although their backend systems often need more maturity and alignment.
+Insurance is in the middle of the road when it comes to data centricity.
+And, healthcare is still at the starting gate.
+Obviously, it’s harder to move forward with strict compliance regulations such as HIPPA, PII, PCI, and Safe Harbor.
+So naturally, some parts of finance, insurance, and healthcare will take more time.

 For more insights follow Krish on Twitter @datagenius.

-Want to learn more about Trissential’s approach to digital transformation?
+Want to learn more about Trissential’s data analytics consulting in Minneapolis?
 Click here.